 One of the main benefits of starting an online selling business was that it allowed me to quit my full-time job as an accountant and gain much greater control over my time.

 Even if I ended up making a little bit less than what I was at the prior job, the freedom of time would have been well worth it.
-Fortunately, it’s provided more time freedom as well as more income.
+Fortunately, it’s provided more income as well.

-Here are the top 5 reasons I think selling on Amazon is better than a regular job.
-These are all based on my own experience.
+Five reasons why I think selling online is better than a regular job.

 1. The earnings potential is higher.